 - Serve immediately with chilli sauce.

-- Add cabbage when making veg momos, as it releases moisture while steaming making it juicy when done
+- You may add a little shredded cabbage when making momos, as it releases moisture while steaming making it juicy when done

 - If you are used to washing the minced meat, then ensure it is drained well before you make the filling.